 - Contributing to the advancement of medical care.

-Each clinical trial has specific eligibility criteria — requirements you must meet before you can participate.
-The clinical trials nurse navigators will help you make a decision.
-Contact a navigator at 480-323-1339, 877-273-3713 or via email
+Each clinical trial has specific eligibility criteria — requirements you have to meet before you can participate.
+Your clinical trials navigator will help you make a decision.

-- RADAR (Rapid Detection and Assessment of Response) is a one-of-a-kind rapid cancer detection program developed through collaboration between local physicians and the HonorHealth Research Institute.
+- RADAR (Rapid Detection and Assessment of Response), a one-of-a-kind rapid cancer detection program developed through collaboration between Arizona physicians and the HonorHealth Research Institute.